 - To grate, cut the squash in half lengthwise.
 Remove the seeds.
 Use a peeler to remove the outer thin skin of the squash.
 Cut long strips of the squash and run over a grater.

-- If you prefer to use cooked squash, you can roast it in the oven with a little good quality olive oil.
-Depending if I am using it for something savory or sweet, I may add a little salt.
+- If you prefer to use cooked squash, roast it in the oven with a little good-quality olive oil.
+I may add a little salt depending on whether I am using it for something savory or sweet.

 - If you are in a hurry, don't worry!
 There is a quick and easy way to cook this squash.
 Cut the squash lengthwise and scoop out the seeds.
 Place the delicata squash face down on a microwave-safe plate.
 Add a little water to the plate and microwave for 5-7 minutes until soft.